PROBLEMS WITH ANOMALOUS HUMAN REMAINS

 © Ian Lawton 2002

-[This paper represents an adjunct to Genesis Unveiled (now The History of the Soul)]
+[This paper represents an adjunct to Atlantis: The Truth (originally Genesis Unveiled)]

 Over the years a number of revisionist researchers have attempted to question the orthodox view of human evolution by presenting supposed evidence of modern human remains that date back much farther than 150,000 to 200,000 years.
 Supreme amongst them though are surely Michael Cremo and Richard Thompson.
 Their hugely influential Forbidden Archaeology first appeared in 1993, while an abbreviated version was published under the title The Hidden History of the Human Race the following year.[i]
 They suggest that archaeological evidence of modern humankind’s existence stretching back many millions of years has been ‘suppressed, ignored, or forgotten because evolutionary prejudice has acted as a knowledge filter in the archaeological community’.[ii]
 Other revisionist researchers have trodden this path before, but not in as much detail and without the broad accompanying philosophy that Cremo and Thompson, at least on the face of it, provide.
 This is not discussed in the book itself, but they are quite open about it in their introduction:[iii]